|

 Codes:

-In the list that follows, pertaining to FONT tours, the US state or Canadian
+In the list that follows, birds found during FONT tours are noted, indicating the US state or Canadian

 (The codes below relate to the United States unless indicated otherwise)